giantorth/ESPHomeLifx/README.md

   - Now with cloud provioning packet support (mobile app to bulb only)
 - Appears in a Location/Group for supported applications
 - Supports combined RGBWW lights or separate RGB + CWWW dual-light setups
-- Bulb can still integrate with DiyHue esphome configuration <https://github.com/diyhue/Lights/tree/master/ESPHome>
-  - Optional DiyHue entertainment UDP socket support included in this code for multi-mode bulbs (#define DIYHUE)

 ## Lots of work still todo

 - No real Lifx Cloud support (don't count on it either)
   - Required for Alexa/Google Home integration.
-Use Home Assisistant or DiyHue instead?
+Use Home Assistant instead?
 - Ignores packets coming from other offical bulbs yet (They seem to broadcast certain responses)
 - Real bulb MAC addresses all start with D0:73:D5, haven't tried mirroring this to see if behavior changes
 - Waveform bulb effects are not supported yet <https://lan.developer.lifx.com/docs/waveforms>